opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 Step 8 - Create a firewall rule
 -------------------------------

+The purpose of this step is to create a firewall rule to allow the relevant hosts to access the tunnel.
+At the same time, it also ensures that the relevant hosts using the tunnel can still access local resources as necessary - such as a local DNS server, or file storage

-This will involve two steps - first creating a second Alias for all local (private) networks, and then creating the firewall rule itself.
-The ultimate effect of these two steps is that only traffic from the relevant hosts that is destined for **non-local** destinations will be sent down the tunnel.
-This will ensure that the relevant hosts can still access local resources
+This will involve two steps - first creating a second Alias for the networks or IPs that still need to be accessed locally, and then creating the firewall rule itself.
+The ultimate effect of these two steps is that only traffic from the relevant hosts that is destined for destinations **other than** the local resources will be sent down the tunnel

+(There are other ways to achieve this rather than creating an Alias, for example by using the relevant automatic interface or group network aliases in the firewall rule instead)

 It should be noted, however, that if the hosts that will use the tunnel are configured to use local DNS servers (such as OPNsense itself or another local DNS server), then this configuration will likely result in DNS leaks - that is, DNS requests for the hosts will continue to be processed through the normal WAN gateway, rather than through the tunnel.
 See :ref:`dns-leaks` for a discussion of potential solutions to this